uploadcare/uploadcare-rails/README.md

 </head>
 ```

 Uploadcare widget depends on jQuery.
-Rails 5.1 dropped jQuery as a default dependency so if you use rails >= 5.1 make sure that jQuery is loaded or use uploadcare widget [with jQuery bundeled](https://uploadcare.com/documentation/widget/#install).
+Rails 5.1 dropped jQuery as a default dependency so if you use rails >= 5.1 make sure that jQuery is loaded or use uploadcare widget [with jQuery bundeled][widget install].

 ### Download and append widget manually to your pipeline.